COVID-19 FILM RESOURCES

 OCCUPANT LOAD CALCULATIONS

 Under current City, County and State guidelines, some businesses, such as restaurants and retail operations, may resume operations at partial capacity – for instance studio, office and residential properties can be used at 50% occupancy for Media Production.
 Building capacity, or occupant load, is based on a number of factors identified on a facility’s Occupant Load.
 To apply for an official City of Austin Occupancy number for your business or estimate capacity with the Occupant Load Calculator, please visit the City of Austin Development Services Department resources page.
+No matter the occupancy level, all productions are required to have 6-foot socially distance between people.
+As such, it is also a good measure if a production is operating safely indoors.

 CITY OF AUSTIN RESOURCES